A Mathematical Programming Approach to Optimal Classification Forests: Introduction

 As for the field of RF, since its introduction by \cite{RF}, it has become one of the most popular Machine Learning ensemble models, and some others such as gradient-boosted decision tree methods have been inspired by it.
-RF is a method that combines bagging \citep{bagging} and CART strategies, where different training sub-samples are obtained to grow a CT so that one can combine their predictions by means of a voting strategy.
-Its popularity is due to the fact that it has great advantages in terms of accuracy and training stability with respect to CTs, it does not have a large number of hyperparameters to calibrate (as initially only one is added, the number of trees, with respect to those involved in CART), and it can be easily adapted to parallel computational strategies due to its own nature.
-Therefore, improvements in this method with different ways of obtaining the training samples and ways to randomize the trees have been studied in the literature \citep[see][]{RFsurvey}.
-Furthermore, an implementation of boosted trees, derived from a trees ensemble, XGBoost, has become one of the most popular machine learning methods as we can see reflected, for instance, in the fact that it was used in most of the winning ideas in Kaggle data science competitions in 2015 \citep{xgboost}.
-However, despite its many advantages, the major drawback of the method is the loss of interpretability as the number of trees in the ensemble increases.\\
+RF is a method that combines bagging \citep{bagging} and CART strategies, where different training sub-samples are obtained to grow CTs so that one can combine their predictions by means of a voting strategy.
+Its popularity is due to the fact that it has great advantages in terms of accuracy and training stability with respect to CTs, to its good performance for default hyperparameters, and because it can be easily adapted to parallel computational strategies due to its own nature.
+Therefore, improvements in this method with different ways of obtaining the training samples and ways to randomize the trees have been studied in the literature \citep[see e.g.][]{aglin2021,bernard2009,RFsurvey}.
+Furthermore, an implementation of boosted trees, derived from a trees ensemble, { namely XGBoost,} has become one of the most popular machine learning methods as we can see reflected, for instance, in the fact that it was used in most of the winning ideas in Kaggle data science competitions in 2015 \citep{xgboost}.
+However, despite its many advantages, the major drawback of the method is the loss of interpretability as the number of trees in the ensemble and the depth of trees increase.\\